bobichmik/SearchApplication/README.md

 Client was imlemented For each search's service to send requests and get responoses.
 Each client imlements ISearchClient interface.

-To start search from Google, Yandex and Bind services you need to set up config file ```appsettings.json```.
+To start search from Google, Yandex and Bing services you need to set up config file ```appsettings.json```.
 You need to enter ConnectionString in ```"DefaultConnection": ""``` field.

 In the Google section, you need to specify Url and credentials for search.
 The following parameters were used for testing: